4nd2in/edu/pages/Linux.md

 		- ### File Types
 			- _Data files_: Regular or plain files to store data
 			- _Directories_: Table of filenames coupled with references to the corresponding file.
 Contains at least two entries `.` and `..`.
 The table can contain _links_.
 Links are pointers to a file with an alternative name.
-			- _Symbolic Links_: Like a link but is a specially marked file containing the name of another file
+			- _Symbolic Links_: Like a link but is a specially marked file containing the name of another file.
+If the target file of the symbolic link does not exist it is called a _da_
 			- _Devices_:
 			- _Pipes_:
 			- _Sockets_: